 Thanks for stopping by, and for your comment.
 You may be surprised to hear that I agree with most of what you are saying—except your statement that “the Bible is a book of absolute nonsense.”

 I’m a theist myself.
 Yet I enjoy conversations with thoughtful atheists.
 I often come away with new ideas and perspectives that add to my understanding of the universe we live in.

-It is quite surprising to me, however, that many atheists and fundamentalist or evangelical Christians share the same approach to the Bible.
+It is quite surprising to me, however, that many atheists take the same approach to the Bible as fundamentalist and evangelical Christians.
 They read it as if it were meant to be a literal, inerrant text.
 The only real difference is that the fundamentalists and evangelicals believe in that interpretation, whereas the atheists reject it—and the Bible along with it.

 And yet . . . that literal view of the Bible is an anomaly in the history of Bible-based beliefs.
 In fact, it is a very recent development in Bible interpretation.

 The idea that the Bible is meant to be read in a literal and scientific manner never showed up in Christianity until the early to mid 1800s.
 It was a response to the scientific revolution by a group of Christians whose rather black-and-white beliefs were threatened by the discoveries of science.

 The Bible itself never claims to be literally true and inerrant.
 (See the article, “‘Christian Beliefs’ that the Bible Doesn’t Teach.”)
 That idea would never have occurred to its authors.
 The Bible was written in the “mythic” phase of humanity, before science as we know it today existed.
 People in those days simply didn’t think in terms of physics and biology.
 Instead, the cultures of that time thought in terms of metaphors and symbols of greater human and divine realities.
 Their storytelling reflects this way of thinking.